 - Their National Insurance number

-- The name of his or her GP and the surgery's address
+- The name of their GP and the surgery's address

 - Details of medication